+Terminated Discussion

-Terminated Discussion E, for example, social anxiety about the relationships among birth control, IVF, and abortion has itself aborted the discussion about the status embryos and fetuses, their right to uncompromised health by limiting multiple embryo implantations.
+Enter, for example, the rights of the fetus.
+A social anxiety about the relationships among birth control, IVF, and abortion has itself aborted the discussion about the status of embryos and fetuses, including their right to uncompromised health by limiting multiple embryo implantations.
 A full discussion of this mix would take entire libraries to address, but noting the peculiar alliance amid these interests shows the complicated vectors of silence around cancer and hormones in IVF and the non-regulation of the industry.

-The earliest attempts at IVF took place in New York and the United Kingdom in the aftermath of the 1973 Supreme Court decision on abortion.
+The earliest attempts at IVF took place in New York and the United Kingdom in the aftermath of the 1973 US Supreme Court decision on abortion.
 In Roe v.
-Wade, the court weighed the government’s two competing interests of protecting mother’s health and also protecting potential human life.
-Based n the 19th amendment right to privacy, the court ruled that a woman can terminate pregnancy in harmony with her own beliefs on the mystery of life.
+Wade, the court weighed the government’s two competing interests of protecting a mother’s health and also protecting a potential human life.
+Based on the 19th amendment's right to privacy, the court ruled that a woman can terminate an early pregnancy in harmony with her own beliefs on the mystery of life.
 States maintain the authority to limit abortions as fetuses become more viable later in a pregnancy.
-The court walked a fine line a history of non-governmental involvement in reproduction – particularly in not funding or leg birth-controland lawyers still debate the logic of their arguments.
+The court walked a fine line traced through a history of non-governmental involvement in reproduction – particularly in not funding or legislating birth-control--and lawyers still debate the logic of their arguments.

 IVF also falls under the penumbra of reproductive rights.
-Pro-choicers therefore worry that discussion or regulation of IVF (based in concern for future children’s health) will lead down a slippery slope women’s right to choice ny public debate on IVF practices will reopen the uneasy questions around abortion. regulation of embryo implantation impl that embryos life, should not be killed, abortion should be banned. this argument, pro-choice logic leads to a silently non-regulated IVF. a pro-life position requires either that IVF be banned, or at the very least that no freezing or destruction of embryos – a seemingly unavoidable aspect of IVF – take place.
+Pro-choicers therefore worry that discussion or regulation of IVF (based in concern for future children’s health) will lead down a slippery slope and set a precedent valuing fetal rights to life over a women’s right to reproductive choice.
+In this view, any public debate on IVF practices will reopen the uneasy questions around abortion.
+Logically, if regulation of embryo implantation implies that embryos have a life, and should not be killed, these fetal rights would also apply to abortion, which should then be banned.
+By this argument, pro-choice logic leads to a silently non-regulated IVF.
+Similarly, a consistent pro-life position requires either that IVF be banned, or at the very least that no freezing or destruction of embryos – a seemingly unavoidable aspect of IVF – take place.
+Both positions have anxiety about these implications, which leads to a "don't talk about it" climate.

-the IVF industry has been going strong for over three decades public policy discussions . economic power of both the industry and the people who undergo the procedure. he average woman undergoing IVF is white, married, in the top 10% income bracket, educated, and 36 years old, undertaking a now highly visible, acceptable, and widely advertised procedure. he majority of abortions are undertaken by unmarried women of color, under 25 yeas old in a highly controversial procedure.
+Although the IVF industry has been going strong for over three decades, there have never been widespread public policy discussions about IVF as there have been on abortion.
+There is one pretty simple reason for this: the economic power of both the industry and the people who undergo the procedures.
+The average woman undergoing IVF is white, married, in the top 10% income bracket, educated, and 36 years old, undertaking a now highly visible, acceptable, and widely advertised procedure.
+On the other hand, the majority of abortions are undertaken by unmarried women of color, under 25 years old in a highly controversial procedure.
 Abortion offers an easier target for those on either side of Roe v.
-Wadethe nation would want to reproduce
+Wade.
+A deeper troubling aspect is that the gene pool represented by IVF participants is at face value the one a nation would want to reproduce (if only genes were all that mattered!)
+If economic prosperity and socio-economic heterogeneity is the goal of a capitalistic society, then replicating a rich, educated, married white person looks pretty appealing.
+(It doesn't take long probing cancer's underbelly to note the metastasis of some diseased social assumptions.)